fsvreddit/hive-protect/README.md

 ### Detection Options

-Enable functionality: This app will not run if it has been disabled.
-You may want to temporarily turn off the app without installing it, and this option gives you the ability to do this.

-**List of Subreddits**: A comma-separated list of subreddits to ban users from e.g. FreeKarma4U,FreeKarmaForAll.
+**List of Subreddits**: A comma-separated list of subreddits to ban users from e.g. FreeKarma4U, FreeKarmaForAll.
 Not case sensitive.

-**Number of items to meet threshold**: A user must have at least this number of comments or posts to be banned by the bot.
+**List of Domains**: A comma-separated list of domains to watch for e.g. onlyfans.com, fansly.com.

+**Thresholds**: You can specify a combined posts and comments threshold, a posts threshold and comments threshold separately.
+Zero means that the threshold will not be checked.
+At least one threshold should have a value for the app to have any effect.

 **Number of days to monitor**: The app will only check a user's history back this many days.
 This can be used so that a user's old history is not held against them, or to ban only prolific users of "bad" subreddits.